denoland/manual/using_deno_with_other_technologies/node/node_specifiers.md

-# Importing npm packages via npm specifiers
+# Using npm packages with npm specifiers

 Deno release 1.25 offers experimental support for npm specifiers. npm specifiers allow you to use npm modules directly in Deno with a higher chance of compatibility than importing from CDN's, particularly if the modules depend on artifact files in their package.